AkselGlyholt/squaremap-simpleclans/README.md

 ## Features

-Currently it only works in the `world` world, but I will add support for other worlds in the future.
-Release 1.0.0 will support all worlds.

-- Displays clan bases on your map.
+- Displays clan bases on your map, with the clan's name and tag, in each world.
 - Automatically updates the map every 5 minutes.

 ## Installation